 The fact that the implements the soldiers used such as ladders, cables, stemples, and legs were made of iron, paved the way for the name Via Ferrata, which translates from Latin to “Iron-Road” or “Iron-Way”.

 As touched on before, a via ferrata is an assisted scrambling route on fixed cables that have been professionally attached to the side of the mountain.
-They all have different grades, lengths, offer varying amounts of views, and are frequently checked and maintained by the Italian Alpine Club.
+They all have different grades, and lengths, offer varying amounts of views, and are frequently checked and maintained by the Italian Alpine Club.

 As they were initially created for soldiers who wore heavy boots and carried huge quantities of supplies, during all times of the year, they weren’t meant to be technical.
 After the war ended the old, often steel and wooden equipment were replaced with safe modern solutions.